blaenk/site/content/notes/java.md

 If the thread was interrupted elsewhere and it attempts to sleep, the interrupted status will have been set and the `InterruptedException` will be thrown as soon as it attempts to sleep.

-The `reinitialize` method on `ForkJoinTask` reinitializes the state of the task so taht it can be re-run.
+The `reinitialize` method on `ForkJoinTask` reinitializes the state of the task so that it can be re-run.

 A `Runnable` or `Callable` can be converted into a `ForkJoinTask` by calling the `adapt` method on `ForkJoinTask`.